 Gambling was also a favorite pastime during the reign of all three kings to rule over Versailles.
 According to Payne, “Sometimes the losses of the players at the tables were enormous; again, nobles counted their gains by the hundred thousands.”
 Payne recalls one game where the granddaughter of the King, the Duchess of Bourgogne, lost a sum equaling 600,000 francs, which her doting grandfather paid.

 While most of France lived in poverty, fortunes were made and lost at Versailles on a nightly basis.
 Bribery was common, as were graft and embezzlement.
 The royal stables were often the target of corruption, Spawforth writes.
 In 1775 one noble was accused of taking 120 of the king’s horses for his own personal use.

-By the time the sun king’s grandson, Louis XV, took the throne in 1715, public sentiment was beginning to turn against the crown—and Versailles.
+By the time the sun king’s great-grandson, Louis XV, took the throne in 1715, public sentiment was beginning to turn against the crown—and Versailles.
 By the time his grandson Louis XVI was crowned in 1774, Versailles had acquired a sordid reputation that was further degraded by Louis XV’s love affairs and mistresses.

 French Revolution Targets Versailles

 In the 1780s, as the economy went into a tailspin, Versailles became the symbol of the crown’s lack of concern about its subjects.
 Protests became frequent and pamphlets depicting the debauched gambling, sexual liaisons and wanton spending of the royal family at Versailles appeared across the country.
 As 2000 starving workers protested outside Versailles in 1786, it was said courtiers enjoyed a sumptuous ball, dancing with the “greatest gayety.”